maximlamare/s2-normalisation/README.md

 ## s2brdf

 `s2brdf` is a python implementation of the BRDF normalisation process.

 Code for the volumetric scattering and geometric-optical model kernels can be found in [`kernels.py`](s2brdf/kernels.py).

+Functions for the nadir-adjusted BRDF reflectance are in [`brdf.py`](s2brdf/brdf.py).

 ### Installation
 1. Create a virtual environment (optional)